Matthew Deleget, Director

 * PLEASE NOTE: Individual images and texts reproduced on MINUS SPACE are copyrighted, however, to the originating artists and writers.

 MINUS SPACE is a sponsored project of the New York Foundation for the Arts (NYFA), a non-profit 501(c)3 organization.
-To make a tax-deductible donation, please contact us at firstname.lastname@example.org.
+For further information about making a tax-deductible donation, please contact us at firstname.lastname@example.org.